 Imagine Your Traveling as Feudal Lord in Edo Period of Japan. - Yakage -

-Yakage is a former post town which has inns for feudal lords traveling to their hometown or Edo, current Tokyo, in a procession every year, court nobles, and government officials of the Edo shogunate.
+Yakage is a former post town that offers inns for feudal lords traveling to their hometown or Edo, current Tokyo, in a procession every year, court nobles, and government officials of the Edo shogunate.
 It flourished from the 18 century to the 19th century in the Edo Period.
-An officially appointed inn called honjin, the Ishii Family Residence, is on the west side of the row of houses along Yakage Shopping Street, and a subsidiary inn for chief retainers called waki-honjin, the Takakusa Family Residence, located 400 meters, or 437 yards, east of the Ishii Family Residence.
+An officially appointed inn called honjin, the Ishii Family Residence, is on the west side of the row of houses along Yakage Shopping Street, and a subsidiary lodging for chief retainers called waki-honjin, the Takakusa Family Residence, located 400 meters, or 437 yards, east of the Ishii Family Residence.
 The Ishii Family took the position in the early 17th century and the Takakura Family in the last years of the Edo Period.
 They are designated as an Important Cultural Property of Japan with some traces of its former grandeur as a typical post town.